jgkissell/Image-Processing/README.md

 # Image-Processing
 Projects focused on applications of statistical methods to Image Processing.
-Techniques and algorithms used include K-Means clustering and Floyd-Steinberg Dithering
+Techniques and algorithms used include K-Means clustering and Floyd-Steinberg dithering.